 Every family understands the struggles of entryway clutter in their home.
 The main culprit, of course, are the shoes that bring in dirt, pile up, and ultimately cause your entryway to look disheveled.
 Shoes are a must in everyday life and oftentimes, everyone has more than just one pair.
-It can be inconvenient to keep shoes in other rooms, so the entryway hall can easily become overrun.
+It can be inconvenient to keep shoes in other rooms, so the entryway hall can easily become overrun and look small.
 Luckily, there are some great, low-profile shoe-storage ideas for your entryway hall that will maximize shoe storage space without taking up too much room.
 These ideas will bring you some shoe-decluttering magic to ensure that your entryway remains clean, functional, and practical.

 Reuse an old bar cart

 If you have an old bar cart sitting around or have a new one that you just don’t use, you can easily repurpose it into a shoe rack, as suggested by Mudroom Cubbies.
 Bar carts are great because of their ability to roll around wherever you need it.
 This can be a great feature for a shoe rack in case you ever need to move the cart around to other entryways in your home.
 Bar carts are cute, little furniture pieces that will surely add some fun flair to your entryway.
 You will love how easily they fit into your entryway space while taking up very little room.

 The traditional route of a standard shoe rack is a great option.
 The key is to find a shoe rack that is tall and thin to maximize storage space while taking up little room in your entryway.
 There are a lot of stylish, low-profile shoe racks that will fit into your entryway seamlessly.
 Look for ones that are sturdy, neutral-toned, and can hold as many shoes as you need.